What Is Contribution Margin?

 The contribution margin ratio shows the contribution margin as a percentage of sales revenue.
 It indicates what percentage of each dollar of revenue contributes to covering fixed costs and generating profit.

-The formula for calculating the contribution margin ratio is:
+The contribution margin ratio formula is:

 Contribution Margin Ratio = (Contribution Margin / Sales Revenue) * 100